English as a Second Language (ESL) is a growing area of need in the United States,

-One of the goals of the ELMS Project is focused on preparing pre-service teachers to be eligible for the North Carolina ESL Add-On Licensure.
-The ELMS Project offers in-state tuition reimbursement to pre-service teachers who complete the six courses required for this add-on licensure.
-All courses have a completely online option.
+One of the goals of the ELMS Project is focused on preparing pre-service teachers to be eligible for the North Carolina ESL K-12 Add-On Licensure.
+An Add-On Licensure in ESL will give you the credentials you need to be successful in ESL and work with ELLs.
+This program has a completely online option.

-The ELMS Project covers the cost of in-state tuition and fees for six courses within the Add-On Licensure Program for pre-service teachers.
-To qualify for tuition reimbursement, participants must sign an agreement with the ELMS Project to participate in professional development research for the life of the grant (through 2017) and plan to teach K-12 in North Carolina.
+The ELMS Project provides in-state tuition & fees reimbursement for the six courses comprising the Add-On Licensure program.
+You will also receive a small stipend for books, depending on availability of funds.
+To qualify for tuition reimbursement, you must sign an ELMS Agreement with the ELMS Project to participate in professional development research for the life of the grant (through 2016) and plan to teach K-12 in North Carolina.

 The Watson College of Education offers a minor in English as a Second Language, which leads to Add-On teacher licensure in English as a Second Language for individuals who have earned initial NC teacher licensure.

 - Complete the online application to indicate the program in which you are interested.

 - We will ask you to sign the ELMS Agreement and send to the ELMS Project.
 You may enroll in either program without signing an agreement; however, you will not be eligible for tuition reimbursement without a signed agreement.

 - (ESL Add-On Licensure Participants Only) - Provide two letters of recommendation from professors.
 Please confirm with the professors, as you will be asked to submit their names and email addresses in the on-line application.

 - (ESL Add-On Licensure Participants Only) - Write an essay of goals: two to three pages, double spaced, of a well-organized essay outlining your professional goals and how the add-on licensure will support these goals.
 Send your essay to email@example.com.